shoeffner/mthesis/src/gaze_library.md

 ### Demo programs

-The Gaze repository contains two example programs:
+The \Gaze{} repository contains two example programs:
 `simple_tracking` and `where_people_look`.
 To compile and use them, it is necessary to run the configure step in @cl:buildgaze again, this time appending the `--examples` option.
 After building the examples using `make`, two executables can be found in the `build` directory.

 The `simple_tracking` program demos the debug +GUI shown in @fig:gazedebuggui.
-The debug view can be used to visualize Gaze's various pipeline steps and inspect the computation times each step needs.
+The debug view can be used to visualize \Gaze{}'s various pipeline steps and inspect the computation times each step needs.
 The tab bar at the top of the window can be used to switch between the different pipeline step visualizations.
 The debug +GUI uses a tabbed bar to only visualize one step at